mnickle55/crud-app/README.md

 docker-compose up

 ```
-3. Open up localhost:3000 in your preferred browser.
+3. Open up localhost:3000 in your preferred browser after all the containers are running.

 ```bash
 The database will be seeded with two initial user accounts.